Spending a lot of time making social media posts will not grow your business. Why?

 - Know your target audience – Even before you start creating an ad, take a moment to decide who the perfect person would be for the offer/special that you want to run.
 Create that targeted audience and make sure that only those potential buyers see your ad.

-- Create a great offer – Just putting some words into your ad to have something is pointless.
+- Create a great offer – Just putting some words into your ad just to have something is pointless.
 Make sure that the copy and the images you use in your ad speaks to that audience that you created.
 People love a good special offer and the chances are that they will respond better to your ad if you offer them something of value.

 - Spend money – Marketing will always cost you money, so make sure that you budget for running ads.
 The more money you push into a Facebook ad, the more high-quality prospects you will reach.